DaoCloud/dce-charts-repackage/charts/f5networks/f5networks/README.md

 - Create a BIG-IP partition to manage Kubernetes objects.
 This partition can be created either via the GUI (System > Users > Partition List)

+- Do not install 'metallb' who will race to assign external-ip for the service

+- if installed as L4 loadbalancer, the IPAM component requires 'storageClass' support

 ## reference

 <https://clouddocs.f5.com/containers/latest/userguide/cis-installation.html>